-Four-Wheel Drive (Two Speed Automatic Transfer Case)
+Four-Wheel Drive

-If the vehicle has four-wheel drive, you can send the engine's driving power to all four wheels for extra traction.
-Read the following before using four-wheel drive.
+If the vehicle has Four-Wheel Drive, you can send the engine's driving power to all four wheels for extra traction.
+To get the most satisfaction out of Four-Wheel Drive, you must be familiar with its operation.
+Read the following before using Four-Wheel Drive.
+See the appropriate text for the transfer case in the vehicle.